you-n-g/deploy/README.md

 # Introduction
-This repo will install some tools and vim for development

-# Requirements
 This toolkit has been tested on
 - ubuntu 14.04
 - ubuntu 16.04
 - ubuntu 18.04

-A friendly environment for a python programmer will be deployed in your home directory.
-The following tools are well-configured.
+This repo will help you to deploy a friendly environment for a python programmer in your home directory.
+The following tools will be well-configured.
 - neovim
 - zsh
 - miniconda